nextgenusfs/funannotate/README.md

 ###Funannotate help menu

 To see the help menu, simply type `funannotate` in the terminal window.
-Similarly, e.g `funannotate predict` without any arguments will give you the options available to pass to each script, this is consistent for all of the funanntoate commands.
+Similarly, e.g `funannotate predict` without any arguments will give you the options available to pass to each script, this is consistent for all of the funannotate commands.
 ```
 $  funannotate